Limpsfield Grange School Equality Information and Objectives

 Limpsfield Grange School is committed to ensuring equality of education and opportunity for all staff, students, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.

-In order to further support students and raise standards we have set the following objective:
+In order to further support students and raise standards we have set the following objectives:

 Sarah Wild